refinajs/refina/docs/guide/essentials/rendering-basics.md

 _.$css("color: " + color);
 ```

-And it is recommended to omit the semicolon at the end of the style string, which will be automatically added.
+And it is recommended to omit the semicolon at the end of the CSS text, which will be automatically added.
 :::